modolabs/Kurogo-Mobile-Web/README.markdown

 Next in mobi-config/mobi\_web\_constants.php configure LIBDIR to point the mobi-lib directory, and WEBROOT to point the mobi-web directory (This should be the same as DOCUMENT\_ROOT).

 Next in mobi-config/mobi\_web\_constants.php configure MOBI\_SERVICE\_URL to point to your instance, of the mit browser detection software, it by default points to an MIT development server, which make work for testing purposes.

+In mobi-confi/mobi\_lib\_constants.php on lines 88 and 89 configure the path for CACHE_DIR and LIB\_DIR

+The MIT Mobile web uses the drupal CMS to manage announcements about what is new.
+Drupal will need to be installed on a LAMP server follow the instructions at (http://drupal.org)[http://drupal.org] , we used drupal 6.16.